 Julin looked over at Pielo, slumped in his seat.
 Thank God Vhen had given him an address.
 He switched the controls to automatic and gave a different address a few blocks away from his destination.

 He dragged Pielo out of his seat and stretched him out on the floor.
 He was breathing raggedly.
 His pulse was weak.
-Julin pulled out a dagger and started cutting the man’s clothes away.
+Julin drew his dagger and started cutting the man’s clothes away.
 There, he’d been shot in the lower abdomen.
-No exit wound.
+Cross-wise, with no exit wound.
 That was bad.
+Really bad.
 He quickly fashioned a bandage from the man’s shirt and applied a firm pressure to the entry wound.

 While he waited for the bleeding to slow, he wondered how his sister fitted into all of this.
 He’d wanted to see her since arriving, but it had been too dangerous, and he had no way of knowing where her loyalties would fall.
 But now Vhen had said to seek her out, and it seemed better than any ideas he might have himself.
 Besides, and he grinned at the thought, Kolteo would hate it.

 After a minute, he fashioned a quick binding from the rest of the shirt and tied the bandage in place with the man’s wallet on top to keep pressure on the wound.
 It was crude, but it would get him to a hospital.
 He spread the man’s cloak over him, along with a lap robe he found under the seat, then he cut a cushion free of the back seat and used it to elevate the man’s feet.

 “Thanks, Pielo,” he said quietly.
 “For all your help today.
 I hope you live.”
 Then he stepped carefully over the inert form and took his seat in the front again.
 The car was nearly at its destination.
 He switched back to manual controls and swooped down out of traffic toward the city street below.